Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### lastIndexOf

-**Returns the last index** at which a given element can be found in the array, or -1 if it is not present.
+**<ins>Returns the last index</ins>** at which a given element can be found in the array, or -1 if it is not present.
 Can be used on strings.

 Examples:
 ```js